Solutions in Print

 The dedicated sales staff at Woolston Printing have a strategic, methodical approach to before and after sales care.
 All customers are serviced with face to face visits, regular phone contact and email follow up.
 Satisfied customers comment on efficient, prompt, excellent service:

 “The posters just arrived – thank you!
 You guys are legends.
 Always so quick!!
 We really appreciate all you do and we love working with you!”

 Woolston Printing has capacity for short, long and variable data print runs; coupled with warehousing, inventory and distribution options.
 The importance of personalised marketing is recognised – Woolston Printing co-ordinates mailing and database management, all tailored to the specific need of customers.

 The digital age?
 Yes, Woolston Printing is again at the forefront – installing their first Konica Minolta colour digital press in 2011.
 The digital presses are periodically replaced and upgraded with later models.
 A new Ricoh Pro C7100 colour press was commissioned mid-2016, taking the digital capacity to both Konica Minolta and Ricoh colour presses and a high-speed black and white Konica Minolta press.
 This allows cost-effective, high quality and much shorter turn-around time for smaller print runs.

 In 2015 a new Digifold machine for creasing and folding digital print products was installed.
 This was followed in 2016 by a fully automated encapsulating laminating system which has the capacity to apply plastic coating from 80micron to 250micron.

-Dedicated to the environment, Woolston Printing’s purpose built facilities are designed and built to efficient energy use standards.
-A sustainable waste extraction and paper baling unit has been installed to minimise impact on the environment.
+Dedicated to the environment, Woolston Printing’s purpose-built facilities are designed and built to efficient energy use standards.
+A sustainable waste extraction and paper baling unit has been installed to minimise the impact on the environment.
 In early 2016, a new shredding machine was commissioned, linking to the extraction system.